trappmartin/SumProductNetworks.jl/README.md

     setobs!(spn.root[k], observations[findall(j .== k)])
 end

-# Get the parametric type of the root.
+# Get the parametric type of the root, i.e. Float32.
 T = eltype(spn.root)

 # Update the weights of the root.